albski/sitespy/README.md

 ### sitespy is a terminal-driven visual change detector for websites

-The project's mission is to provide [Visualping](https://visualping.io/)-like tool available from a terminal.
+The project suspended due to a willingness to explore more Go.
+Find this project in Go [<here>](https://github.com/albski/deltasite).